 Trading Partner Portal: Mexico

-Mexico continues to be California’s number one export market, purchasing 16.2 percent of all California exports.
-California exports to Mexico amounted to $26.8 billion in 2015, a 5.5 percent increase from 2014.
-Computers and electronic products remained California’s largest exports, accounting for 25.1 percent of all California exports to Mexico.
-Exports of transportation equipment and machinery from California to Mexico grew to total almost $5 billion; with chemicals and electrical equipment continuing to be strong export sectors as well.
+Mexico continues to be California’s No. 1 export market, purchasing 15.5 percent of all California exports.
+California exports to Mexico amounted to $27.23 billion in 2021, an increase of 13.22% from 2020.
+Computers and electronic products remained California’s largest exports, accounting for 17.9 percent of all California exports to Mexico.
+Exports of transportation equipment, non-electrical machinery, and chemicals from California to Mexico made up $2.96 billion, $2.26 billion, and $2.04 billion, respectively.
+California was the second largest exporting state to Mexico in 2021.

-Also in 2015, California imported $45 billion in goods from Mexico, a 9.2 percent increase from 2014.
-The top import categories were transportation equipment, computer and electronic products, agricultural products, and manufactured commodities.
-California is the second largest importing state for good from Mexico.
+Also in 2021, California imported $57.66 billion in goods from Mexico.
+The top import categories were computer and electronic products, transportation equipment, agricultural products, electrical equipment, and miscellaneous manufactured goods.
+California was the largest importing state for goods from Mexico in 2021.

-According to a September 2014 report by Visit California, nearly 7.5 million people visited California from Mexico in 2013, spending nearly $3 billion.
+According to Visit California, nearly 7.7 million people visited California from Mexico in 2017, spending over $3.1 billion.
 Mexico sends more visitors to California than any other country by a wide margin.
+Approximately 550,000 traveled by air.

 Foreign Direct Investment